 If you are trying to open the full text of an article in Bearcat Search, you can access it from the search results or record page.
 Locate the link that says “Available Online” in the search results.
 Selecting this will move you to the View Online section of the record page.
 Bearcat Search will then provide you with electronic resources/databases that have full text availability of the article you need.
 Select one of the databases suggested, and then look for an icon that shows PDF Full Text or HTML Full Text.
 Depending on the database, this information could be found on the left side of your screen, along the top of the page, or by simply clicking the title of the article.

 If the search results do not show “Available Online” or give you the option to access the article in a specific database, you have found an article to which you do not have immediate access.
 You can request the article's full text, which is free of charge to you, and the article only takes a few days to arrive to you via email.

 Books with the location “Special Collection” in the catalog record are available for viewing by appointment during normal business hours.
 These materials are not available for checkout.
 Please submit the form to schedule an appointment.

 In addition to books, we have CD and DVD collections, as well as archive items that have a connection to Lander University, the state or local surrounding area.
 We are unable to accept gifts with stipulations.
 You can donate monetary gifts to the Lander Foundation by specifying the Library foundation account.
 Please visit Donating Materials for more information.

-You can find out what is available in our archives by searching the finding aid (an inventory of all the items within the collection) -- click on the Self Family Foundation Archives Finding Aid link in the right-hand column of the webpage.
+You can find out what is available in our archives by visiting Archives and searching the finding aid (an inventory of all the items within the collection).
+Click on the Lander University Archives Finding Aid.

 This item is part of our small print collection of government documents for both the US and South Carolina.
 The materials are available anytime the library is open, but they are for in-library use only and cannot be checked out.
 If you need assistance with the collection, a member of our staff can help you.
 For 24/7 digital access, please visit Government Information.